MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/pktmon-filter-add.md

 > Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows 10, Azure Stack HCI, Azure Stack Hub, Azure

 Pktmon filter add allows you to add a filter to control which packets are reported.
 For a packet to be reported, it must match all conditions specified in at least one filter.
-Up to 8 filters can be active at once.
+Up to eight filters can be active at once.

 ## Syntax